Today’s podcast is about your High Performance Leadership Project in a Pandemic – what to do when you are stuck.

 Why hasn’t anyone complied this information?
 Why haven’t we harvested the experience of previous years to cut through the months of disorganization?
 Why don’t we have a timeline or an organizational chart?

 So that’s what Ella did.
-She contacted the currently team members and asked them what they wished they knew.
+She contacted the current team members and asked them what they wished they knew.
 Then she contacted the people who had managed the teams in the past and asked them to document their work.
 This was challenging – most people had done this work in years past and were hazy about specific details – but all of them remember the biggest problems they faced.
 With this data, Ella’s work shifted from the project itself to producing working documents to support future events.
 Her final project was an online document for every management role – their responsibilities, their resources, their options.

 I watched Ella pivot.
 Her frustrations with her managers took her to a breaking point – but she didn’t stay there.
 She looked around and found a different track – a very useful one.